Recipes from Italy

 italian pastry cream step 1

-Step 1) - Beat 4 egg yolks with 80 g (⅖ cup) of granulated sugar in a saucepan with a wooden spoon.
-Then add 40 g (⅓ cup) of all purpose flour (sifted) a little at a time.
+Step 1) - Beat the egg yolks with the granulated sugar in a saucepan with a wooden spoon.
+Then add the sifted flour a little at a time.
 Continue stirring for about 5 minutes until the mixture is blended.
 Then set aside.

 italian pastry cream step 3

-Step 3) - Pour ½ liter (2 cups) of whole fresh milk into a saucepan.
-Flavor with ½ teaspoon of vanilla bean or zest of half lemon.
+Step 3) - Pour the milk into a saucepan.
+Flavor with vanilla bean or lemon zest.
 Then put it on the heat and bring it to a boil.
 When the milk comes to a boil, remove it from the heat and slowly pour it into the mixture of sugar, eggs and flour.
 It's very important to keep stirring.

 italian pastry cream step 4